sridharjajoo/FlappyBird/README.md

 # FlappyBird
-A simple Flappy Bird game made using libgdx framework.User has to tap continuously to navigatee through the obstacles.
+A simple Flappy Bird game made using libgdx framework.User has to tap continuously to navigatee through the obstacle.
+Made by Sridhar Jajoo